Create reports of different objects. See the documentation for your object's class:

 Value

-A list-object of class report
+A list-object of class report, which contains further

 list-objects with a short and long description of the model summary, as